mnr/writing-wip/Do-Ye0n_lives_on.md

 It's actually a bit more complex.
 Every sane corporation must have insurance against ransomware if they want to remain on the stock market.
 Not carrying insurance is corporate malfeasance.
 The insurance industry makes good money on *corporate penetrative network testing* insurance and they invested in legislation to ensure the viability of ransomware insurance products.

-"Okay.
-Yes," Do-Ye0n agrees.
+The world isn't done with ethics.
+Not yet.
+He could explain the agriculture job to his parents.
+He could go to parties and not have to debate his career choices.
+He could go on a date and discuss his occupation with pride instead of evasion.
+Killing invasive worms would be the right thing to do.

+"I'll take the job from Alpha60," Do-Ye0n says.
 He's already struggling with reputation issues.
 How much worse can this be?
+And the pay is better.

 He straightens his back.
 Just a bit.